NeexNotes/think_python/general-intro.md

 ## General Intro {#general-intro}

+> The single most important skill for a computer scientist is **problem solving**.
+Problem solving means the ability to formulate problems, think creatively about solutions, and express a solution clearly and accurately

+An **algorithm **is a step by step list of instructions that if followed exactly will solve the problem under consideration.

+### Programming languages

 * [1.
 The Way of the Program](https://runestone.launchcode.org/runestone/static/thinkcspy/GeneralIntro/intro-TheWayoftheProgram.html)
 * [2.
 Algorithms](https://runestone.launchcode.org/runestone/static/thinkcspy/GeneralIntro/Algorithms.html)
 * [3.
 The Python Programming Language](https://runestone.launchcode.org/runestone/static/thinkcspy/GeneralIntro/ThePythonProgrammingLanguage.html)